11ty/11ty-website/docs/shortcodes.md

   </div>
 </seven-minute-tabs>

+{% callout "info" %}
+Markdown files are pre-processed as Liquid templates by default.
+This means that shortcodes available in Liquid templates are also available in Markdown files.
+Likewise, if you <a href="/docs/config/#default-template-engine-for-markdown-files">change the template engine for Markdown files</a>, the shortcodes available for that templating language will also be available in Markdown files.
+{% endcallout %}

 {% codetitle ".eleventy.js" %}

 ```js
 module.exports = function(eleventyConfig) {
   // Liquid Shortcode
   eleventyConfig.addLiquidShortcode("user", function(firstName, lastName) { … });

   // Nunjucks Shortcode
   eleventyConfig.addNunjucksShortcode("user", function(firstName, lastName) { … });

   // Handlebars Shortcode
   eleventyConfig.addHandlebarsShortcode("user", function(firstName, lastName) { … });